Processes

 }

-In the above example the tuple
+In the above example, the tuple

-and the file latin.txt
+and the file input.txt

 , env